gromacs/gromacs/docs/user-guide/environment-variables.rst

 ``MDRUN``
         the :ref:`gmx mdrun` command used by :ref:`gmx tune_pme`.

-``GMX_NSTLIST_PRUNE``
+``GMX_DISABLE DYNAMICPRUNING``
+        disables dynamic pair-list pruning.
+Note that :ref:`gmx mdrun` will still tune nstlist to the optimal value with dynamic pruning.
+Thus for good performance the -nstlist option should be used.

+``GMX_NSTLIST_DYNAMICPRUNING``
         overrides the dynamic pair-list pruning interval chosen heuristically by mdrun.
-Setting this equal to or larger than the list update interval in mdrun disables dynamic pruning.
-Note that for optimal performance without dynamic list pruning nstlist should be lowered.

 ``GMX_USE_TREEREDUCE``
         use tree reduction for nbnxn force reduction.
 Potentially faster for large number of